JWST MIRI LRS Pipeline Caveats

 Users can run calwebb_detector1 themselves and adjust the rejection_threshold parameter in the jump step to eliminate (or reduce) improper flagging.
 A generic workaround is challenging to produce as the occurrence and severity of the issue depends on several factors, e.g., target brightness and number of groups per integration.

-The jump step algorithm and default parameters are continually being examined and optimized; improvements are expected in future builds (autumn 2023 and beyond).
+The jump step algorithm and default parameters are continually being examined and optimized; improvements are expected in future builds (spring 2024 and beyond).
 The issue likely cannot be entirely eliminated as it differs greatly between observations (and indeed many are not affected).

 The "pathloss" reference file has already been modified to apply a correction as though the source were in the center of the slit, no matter where it actually is (or where it is believed to be).
 Exception: If the source position and telescope pointing indicate that the target is outside of the slit, then no pathloss correction is applied.